RemoteBoatX/vrgp-docs/moc-environment/README.md

 `npm install` in all the repositories.
 The server can be started by running `node server.js` in `vrgp-spinache`.

+**NOTE:** To be able to run this with the web interface (i.e. `vrgp-doryphore`), you need to link to that project.
+This basically means locating the Doryphore directory, and doing (in Linux) `ln -s </absolute/path/to/doryphore>/dist
+<path/to/spinache>/apps/operator`.
+This makes it so the Spinache based HAPI
+application will run the `index.html` file located in the Doryphore repository when running in the browser.

 ### vrgp-doryphore

 The structure of the repository: